SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/WW1 INDEX.md

 ### **Give a brief summary of the experiences of each of these African American groups during World War I:**
 #### African American Women :
 While non-African American Women had many opportunities, African American Women did not get the same chances and were instead prohibited from many jobs.
 African American Women could not be nurses, or work in the YMCAs abroad.
 Only 2 African American Women were allowed to use their nursing profession in Europe.
-Instead, of being allowed to help, the most that they could do is contribute their money, in the form of [[War Bonds]], in which they raised an estimate of $250 million of.
+Instead of being allowed to help, the most that they could do is contribute their money, in the form of [[War Bonds]], in which they raised an estimate of $250 million of.

 #### African American Soldiers that fought in American Units :
 African American Soldiers that were drafted into the army were treated with heavy discrimination.
 The generals gave labor intensive jobs to African-Americans, many in dangerous situations.
-In addition, they did not have any protection in these situations - which many were close to enemy lines.
-One of the worst jobs were the Graves Registration Service, in which men had to disinter the bodies of the fallen soldiers.
+In addition, they did not have any protection in these situations - in which many were close to enemy lines.
+One of the worst jobs was the Graves Registration Service, in which men had to disinter the bodies of the fallen soldiers.

 Even after being awarded Distinguished service Crosses, African American Units received hate from White southern officers - being slandered as "rapists, malcontents, and incompetent black officers".
 #### African American Soldiers that fought in French Units :
 When some African American Soldiers were transferred to the French Army were treated with much more respect and based off of their work ethic.
 The Harlem Hell fighters -.
 When they came back, America did not honor those medals and made up lies saying that they were rapists and did not follow orders ([[White Supremacy]] was at an all time high).

 #### African Americans as a people during the World War 1 Time period :
-At the time of entering the War, African-Americans are largely living in rural areas.
+At the time of entering the War, African-Americans were largely living in rural areas.
 Slavery has ended but [[Jim Crow]], a form of discrimination and racial segregation, has replaced it.
 Everyone is asked to conserve food, buy bonds, and support the war effort, **African-Americans raised an estimate of $250 million in [[war bonds]]**.
-There are many massacres against black people as it was the height of [[White Supremacy]], one of the massacres being called the '[[WW1 Red Summer|Red Summer]]' of **1919**. [[W.E.B Du Bois]], goes to Europe to interview African-American troops, and learns a lot; He declares `"We Return from Fighting.
+There were many massacres against black people as it was the height of [[White Supremacy]], one of the massacres being called the '[[WW1 Red Summer|Red Summer]]' of **1919**. [[W.E.B Du Bois]], goes to Europe to interview African-American troops, and learns a lot; He declares `"We Return from Fighting.
 We Return Fighting"`.

 [[WW1 Life After The War|After the War]], African-American soldiers were treated even worse with [[White Supremacy|White Supremacists]] wanting to 'show them their place'.
 Many African-American's who earned medals did not receive them and wouldn't for many years, either until much after the war, or until they were dead.